-- This is a new degree for September 2017 which is a combination of new and traditional modules which will be taught to you be specialists in their fields.
+- This course offers a combination of new and traditional modules which will be taught by specialists in their fields.

 - You will be taught in smaller classes which will enable you to get to know the staff and your fellow students better.

 - The School has a successful tradition of high quality teaching and consistently achieves over 95% general satisfaction levels among its students (according to recent student surveys).

 - You will get the chance to go on work placements where your academic transferable skills will be put to practical effect.

 - You will be taught by academic staff who are leading international experts in their respective fields of study and frequently research, and publish books and articles.

 - The School’s high profile and the respect that employers have for our standards means that there is a high demand from employers for our students.